Best Towns & Cities To See Near San Francisco

 |Carmel by the Sea||map||Famous artist town|

-- Santa Cruz Resort community with a famous old (1907) oceanfront amusement park with its Giant Dipper wooden roller coaster.
+- Santa Cruz – Resort community with a famous old (1907) oceanfront amusement park containing a Giant Dipper wooden roller coaster.
 Home of UC Santa Cruz.

 - Capitola – Historic little resort town.
 It has the nicest weather & beach around as well as an adjacent shopping area.

 - Carmel by the Sea – Former artist haven with nifty main street shops, a unique little beach, and the famous 17 mile drive.
 Clint Eastwood was once the town mayor.
 But, it’s a long round trip for one day.
 Also see Carmel map.

 - Be sure not to miss the historic USS Hornet aircraft carrier in Alameda.